solenelosantos/web-calculator-p24/README.md

 ## Credits

-originally this code was taken from https://www.freecodecamp.org/news/how-to-build-an-html-calculator-app-from-scratch-using-javascript-4454b8714b98/
+originally this code was taken freecodecamp by Zell Liew